 Detroit area DUI - Location Matters

-We’ve all heard the 3 most important rules of real estate: Location, location, location.
+We’ve all heard the 3 most important rules of real estate: location, location, and location.
 The same thing holds true in DUI, suspended/revoked license, and really all criminal cases.
 If you’ve spent any time checking around, you’ve undoubtedly picked up on the fact that where your drunk driving arrest took place is an important question.
 In fact, when you begin talking to a Detroit area DUI lawyer, like me, “where” is likely to be the first, or one of the very first things you’re asked about.
 “Where” is a fairly general, if not vague term, so I thought that breaking things down a bit might help you understand why location matters so much.

 To do this, you first have to understand the broader meaning of “where.”
-Here, in the Metro-Detroit area, “local” usually means what’s also known as the Tri-County area of Wayne, Oakland and Macomb Counties.
+Here, in the Metro-Detroit area, “local” usually means what’s also known as the Tri-County area of Oakland, Macomb and Wayne Counties.
 To me, local means the Greater Detroit, or the Tri-County area.